BigSlayWai/tech-returners-project/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📄 Things to note!
+## 🚀 Coming Soon

-Vercel is not allowing the Stripe payment workflow.
-Hosting this application through Netlify etc would fix the problem.
+**Enhanced Payment Experience** - We're working on optimizing the Stripe payment workflow for even smoother user interactions!
+Alternative hosting solutions are being explored to provide the best possible checkout experience.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>